Merriam-Webster Online Dictionary

 SYNONIMS:

-bad, inferior, low-grade, substandard, unsatisfactory; mediocre, middling, second-class, second-rate
+bad, inferior, low-grade, substandard, unsatisfactory; mediocre, middling, second-class, second-rate10.

 having qualities that appeal to a refined taste